tarsa/demixer/doc/BACKLOG.md

     - libc crate doesn't have clock_gettime for Microsoft Windows OS
   - flexible generic assignment of responsibilities to threads may be very hard to implement (sounds like implementing materializers from Akka Streams)
+    - simplify by relaxing types and using partial functions
+      - just throw exceptions when non-matching message arrives
   - hardcoded schemes of data flow graphs for different thread configurations sounds plausible